My name is Simona Rich, and I was born in Lithuania.

 I became emotionally and financially independent, and started my own self-improvement blog.

-When the blog generated enough income, I finally was able to decide where I really wanted to live.
+When the blog generated enough income, which happened within around six months of me starting it, I finally was able to decide where I really wanted to live.

 Life in India